liam-wiltshire/talks/hackthesystem/content.md

 ???

-- "Everyone uses an ORM these days - SQL injection isn't really a thing any more" - and most of the time you'd be right
+- "Everyone uses an ORM these days - SQL injection isn't really a thing anymore" - and most of the time you'd be right
     - However, I'll be the first to admit that sometimes I can be lazy - and the complicated, abstracted codebases we work on can hide potential gotchas

 ---